fullstack-lang/gong/README.md

 ## About Gong

-Gong (go + ng) is a framework for rapid web application development (full stack) based on go for the back-end and angular for the front-end.
+Gong (go + ng) is a framework for rapid web application development (a.k.a. full stack development) based on go for the back-end and angular for the front-end.

+The unit of development in gong is the **gong stack**.
+A gong stack can import other gong stacks.
+With gong, The front end and the back end of a gong stack are integrated as a whole.

 The code in a gong stack is organized in a predefined directory structures.
+At the top are 2 directories:

+- `go` for the go code
+- `ng` for the angular code.

+By default, the main program `main.go` of the back-end of a gong stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory.

-At the top are 2 directories `go` for the go code and `ng` for the angular code.
-The data model of the web application is in the `go/models` directory.
+The data model and business logic of the web application is in the `go/models` directory.

-Gong includes `gongc` (in go/gongc), a compiler that compiles the business logic written in `go`, extracts some elements in a `gong` language and generates code in `go` and `ng` directories.
+This repository (github.com/fullstack-lang/gong) is the home `gongc` (in go/gongc), a compiler that compiles the business logic written in `go` and generates code in `go` and `ng` directories.

+This repository is also a gong stack that can be reused in other gong stacks.
+For instance, it is used in the gongdoc stack.

 ## Prerequisite